theKashey/used-styles/README.md

 > Bundler and framework independent CSS part of SSR-friendly code splitting

-Detects used `css` files from the output HTML, and/or __inlines critical styles__.
+Detects used `css` files from the given HTML, and/or __inlines critical styles__.
 Supports sync or __stream__ rendering.

 ## Code splitting
-This is all about code splitting, Server Side Rendering and React, even is React has nothing with this library.
+This is all about code splitting, Server Side Rendering and React, even if React has nothing to do with this library.

-Code splitting is a good feature, and SSR is also awesome, but then you have to load all the use `scripts` on the client, before making a page alive.
+Code splitting is a good feature, and SSR is also awesome, but then you have to load all the used `scripts` on the client, before making a page alive.
+Everybody is talking not about `.css`, but only about `.js`.

 That's done, in a different ways.
-That's not a big task, as long as the _usage_ of code splitted block is _trackable_ - you are using it.
+That's not a big task, as long as the _usage_ of code splitted blocks is _trackable_ - you are using it, and components defined inside.

 CSS is harder - you might just use random classes and what next?
-You are just importing CSS here and where, sometimes indirectly, and there is no way to understand whats happening.
+You are just importing CSS here and where, sometimes indirectly, and there is no way to understand what's happening.

 > While it's possible for webpack to add a `Link` to document header once some `Component` uses some `Style`, you can't do the same in the __concurrent__ server environment - there is no <head/> to add a Link.